 Isshin Kurosaki's Shikai is surrounded by flaming reiatsu.

 In One Piece, Zoro once had all three of his swords on fire during a firestorm, and used them to great effect during the Little Garden Arc.
-Also, he can apparently light his swords on fire with concentrated ki, which he used to defeat Ryuuma.
+Also, he can apparently light his swords on fire with the force of his swing, which he used to defeat Ryuuma.
 May also qualify as a Desperation Attack.

 Madoka Mawari has two in Tenjho Tenge.
 She also burns her skirt off to give herself higher mobility while using them.